Tulamba: Educational institutions

 Additional facilities include Minhaj Model school, established in 1997, a divisional public school, and Husnain grammar school.

 About twenty private schools are present in various locations, most of them being are English or Islamic.
 The Islamic educational institutes located in Tulamba are Madrisa Qadria, Darbar Rehmat Ali Shah, Imam Bargah Hussainia, and Daraluloom Syed Niaz Ahmed Shah Sahin.

 Transport

 The N-5 National Highway, a 15 minutes drive from Tulamba, provides the primary road link for Tulamba, giving easy access to Multan and Lahore.

 Multan can also be reached through Abdul Hakeem, as well as through Makhdoom Pur and Kabirwala.

-The M-4 Motorway is under construction and will pass near Tulamba, linking it to Multan and Islamabad.
-As of July, 2014 foundations for the embankment are being dug using trenchers, and the road is expected to be laid by mid-2015.
+The M-4 Motorway has been constructed now and it can be accessed via Abdul Hakim its interchange is 17 km away from city.